 This is a challenging time for our communities.
-The health of our clients and our employees remains our top priority.
+The health of our clients and employees remains our top priority.
 The pandemic has caused product shortages and delivery delays.
 We kindly ask for your patience.

 Hand Sanitizer with 80% Alchohol Manufactured according to the FDA and WHO formula specifications.
 Made in the USA